w3f/polkadot-wiki/docs/learn-comparison-dfinity.md

 The blockchain and fork resolution layer used in Dfinity is known as _probablistic slot protocol_ and uses the randomness from the random beacon to give priority to each proposer for a particular block.
-Within a constant block time, all proposals generated are sent to notaries which sign the block from the heaviest weighted proposal that they see and broadcast it.
-Forks are then decided based on the weight which was assigned to proposers in that round, with the heaviest proposer's block taking priority.
+Within a constant block time, all proposals generated are sent to notaries, which sign the block from the heaviest weighted proposal that they see and broadcast it.
+Forks are then decided based on the weight that was assigned to proposers in that round, with the heaviest proposer's block taking priority.
 Polkadot's BABE block production uses the random beacon from the previous VRF outputs to assign weights to producers too.
 The individual producers then create local randomness and if it beats a threshold as determined by their weight, that producer will produce a new block.
 BABE achieves constant block time by having a fallback to the Aura round robin style block assignment if for a particular slot no producer generated a random number that fell below their threshold.
-In BABE forks can happen if more than one producer pulls a correct "lottery ticket" random number, and in this case will rely on the chain selection rule which uses the last finalized chain from GRANDPA to build on.
+In BABE forks can happen if more than one producer pulls a correct "lottery ticket" random number, and in this case will rely on the chain selection rule, which uses the last finalized chain from GRANDPA to build on.

-Finally, in the notarization and _near-instant finality_ layer of Dfinity, the blocks which are produced in the previous layer are notarized by the committee of validators.
+Finally, in the notarization and _near-instant finality_ layer of Dfinity, the blocks that are produced in the previous layer are notarized by the committee of validators.
 The notarization is a timestamp and a proof that the block has been published to the network, which prevents a malicious validator from creating a private chain and revealing it later.
 The notarization mechanism aims to